jacob-m-wilson-42/PolyKAN/README.md

 ```
 (@v1.10) pkg> activate .
 ```
 Be sure to not forget the "." .
 You should now notice the REPL prompt has changed to reflect the new Julia environment you have just entered.
 In this case the REPL indicates we are in the environment `(SimpleKAN)`.
 Different environments can be used for different projects to ensure various packages do not conflict.
-Because you are now in the cloned environment, we have to install all required packages in the same versions as the repository.
+Because you are now in a new environment which has no packages at the moment, we have to install all required packages in the same versions as the repository.
 We can simply do this by typing

 ```
 (SimpleKAN) pkg> instantiate